2sic/app-add-search/readme.md

 | Bootstrap 5         | ✅    |

 ## Customize the App

-The Accordion App does not have any app settings and just a few one app resource(label) you can customize.

 If you want to customize the CSS, you will usually follow the ["Create Custom Styles in a Standard 2sxc App" checklist](https://azing.org/2sxc/r/gg_aB9FD)